net-tools/paypal-js/README.md

 ```

 Here, the Sale object is ready ; please not that all fluent API calls expect `sell` and its parameter are not mandatory.
-To prepare the Paypal buttons rendering, we call the `payInside` method (with target selector in DOM tree), which prepares a Payment object, on which we
+To prepare the Paypal buttons rendering, we call the `payButtonsInside` method (with target selector in DOM tree), which prepares a Payment object, on which we
 call its `execute` method to display buttons.

 ```